adamaltmejd/swecov.se/content/research/Civic-capital.md

   - 'Olof Östergren'
   - 'Bartholomew Konechni'
 ---

-# Civic Capital, Crisis, and Health Behaviours during the Covid-19 Pandemic in Sweden

 In the recent pandemic, international evidence has found that higher levels of *civic capital,* the values, institutions, and practices that are conducive to cooperation within a community, were associated with reduced spatial mobility and a greater uptake in preventative behaviours such as wearing a mask as well as lower excess mortality.
 However, the previous literature exploring civic capital’s role during the pandemic has overwhelmingly done so in countries which adopted stringently enforced non-pharmaceutical interventions (NPIs).
 Relative to other countries, Sweden is characterised by trust in public institutions and during the pandemic, the government response heavily relied on individual responsibility.